LINBIT VSAN User Guide

 1. Introduction

-LINBIT VSAN is a software-defined storage solution for hyper-converged infrastructure, based on LINBIT’s DRBD and LINSTOR.
-It uses AlmaLinux 8 as a foundation and utilizes software by LINBIT to provide highly available storage to hypervisors through a convenient iSCSI target.
+LINBIT® VSAN is a software-defined storage solution for hyperconverged infrastructure, based on the LINBIT-developed DRBD® and LINSTOR® open source software.
+It uses AlmaLinux as a foundation and uses software by LINBIT to offer highly available storage to hypervisors through a convenient iSCSI target.

 It is built primarily with VMware ESXi as a target platform in mind, but it is fully independent of the hypervisor software, so it should also work on any other virtualization platform.